An ACT Government Website

 Child Care Subsidy Fee Waivers for OSHC providers

-- The Australian Department of Education has declared a Child Care Subsidy (CCS) period of emergency nationally, following the recall of contaminated sand products.
+The Australian Department of Education has declared a Child Care Subsidy (CCS) period of emergency nationally, following the recall of contaminated sand products.

-- The CCS period of emergency applies from 12 to 21 November 2025.
+The CCS period of emergency applies from 12 to 21 November 2025.

-- During this period out of school hours care services may be able to claim CCS whilst closed (for enrolled hours during the period) and families may be able to access gap fee waivers and extra absences.
+During this period, out of school hours care services may be able to claim CCS whilst closed (for enrolled hours during the period) and families may be able to access gap fee waivers and extra absences.

-- Information is available on the Department of Education website for impacted services, including CCS contact details.
+Information is available on the Department of Education website for impacted services, including CCS contact details.
 Providers at ACT public schools will need to include a copy of the correspondence you received from your school about the requirement for full/partial closure.

 Health advice

-- Testing to date indicates that there is very low risk to human health from these products.
+Australin health authorities have issued health advice about imported coloured and decorative sand products.
+Testing shows that there is very low risk to human health from these products.

-- Regulatory authorities maintain a precautionary approach and are advising people to stop using the products and dispose of them appropriately.
+Regulatory authorities are advising people to stop using the products at home and dispose of them appropriately.
+Workplaces, including schools, should follow the advice from their state or territory work, health and safety agency.